Skip to main content

 This oversight isn't necessarily the issue that we ran into specifically with Emma Watson's Belle (I have already talked plenty about the ramifications of that casting choice), but what I'm getting at is that Disney princesses require actresses that will see them as characters first and mascots second.
 Which brings me to Melissa Barrera.

-Audiences probably know Barrera best from her role as Sam Carpenter, the new face of the long-running Scream franchise, or else as Vanessa from the film adaptation of In the Heights.
+Audiences probably know Barrera best from her role as Sam Carpenter, the face of the most recent films in the long-running Scream franchise, or else as Vanessa from the film adaptation of In the Heights.
 She's neither a total unknown nor a headlining movie star, which is a really good field from which to pick a new face to play an iconic character.

 Barrera is also one of those actresses who can house light and dark in the same character, affording a gravity that is so often overlooked for characters whose defining attributes are generally reduced to hair and dress color.
 (These musical remakes also tend to neglect the vocal abilities of the performers, another thing we would not have to worry about with Barrera.)
 She knows how to carry that grace that is so intrinsic to the Disney Princess as well as the perceptiveness central to Belle specifically.